A State-Space Perspective on Modelling and Inference for Online Skill Rating: Experiments

 Historical evaluation of skills can be particularly useful to analyse the impacts of various factors and how they impact the team's underlying skill level, relative to its competitors.
 In Fig.~\ref{fig:tottenham}, we highlight the different managers or head coaches that have served Tottenham during the time period, depicting their competitors' mean skills in the background.
 This can be particularly useful in evaluating the ability of the managers and their impact on the team.
 We observe from the smoothing output that Tottenham's skill rating was in ascendance under Villas-Boas and early Pochettino, before descending towards the end of the Pochettino era (although perhaps not as sharply as the filtering output would suggest).
 We note that there are likely many further factors influencing the underlying skill that are not highlighted in Fig.~\ref{fig:tottenham}, and also that \eqref{specific_SSM} is relatively simple; it may of course be desirable to build a more complex model which can direct account for such additional factors or data.

 In practice, one may want to update full smoothing trajectories in an online fashion so that historical evaluation is possible without having to run full $\bigOh (K)$ backward sweeps.
-In this setting, a fixed-lag approximation is a natural option \citep{duffield2022online}.
+Here, a fixed-lag approximation is a natural option \citep{duffield2022online}.